PabloLorenzo123/bodybuilding-forum/README.md

 ![Alt text](screenshots/create_post.png)
 ![Alt text](screenshots/post.png)
 ![Alt text](screenshots/comment.png)

+## Application file organization.
+In the root folder we can find app.py, this is the file executed the flask application is runned.
+This file imports the create_app function inside project/__init__.py, and then runs the application.

+In the project folder is all the flask application code.
+In project/__init__.py the create_app function is defined, the third parties libraries are imported and initialized.
+In project/models.py the User and Role database models are defined.

+In project/search we can find everything related to the search aspect of the application, in search_json is the code the requests to the API are made and processed, in views.py we handle the GET request of the search function.
+The 'save article' and 'delete article' functionality is found here too. in project/search/models.py we find the database model PaperSaved that relates all the articles the user have saved.

+In project/muscle is defined the views and models related to the muscles functionality of the app.
+That is the Muscle and Exercise database models. and their views.

+In project/forum we can find everything related to the forum aspect of the application, the database models Post and Comment and the views related to the forum.

+In project/main we find the views related to the user profile customization and the view for the home page.

+In project/auth we find the views and forms related to user authentication, like login, signup and logout.

 ## Acknowledgements.
 Thanks to Miguel Grinberg, author of the book Flask Web development - Developing web applications with python 2nd Edition.
 This book gave me a foundation on Flask that helped me create this project.
 I also got inspired by his way to structura an application and the design of the 'roles' and 'users' tables.